accellera-official/systemc.org/docs/overview/uvm-systemc-faq.md

 ## What do I need to run UVM-SystemC?

-UVM-SystemC requires a C++ compiler and a SystemC library compatible with IEEE Std.
-1666-2011, for example the Accellera SystemC 2.3.3 reference implementation, which can be found [here](https://www.accellera.org/downloads/standards/systemc).
+UVM-SystemC requires a C++ compiler and a SystemC library compatible with IEEE Std 1666, for example the Accellera SystemC 2.3.3 reference implementation, which can be found [here](https://www.accellera.org/downloads/standards/systemc).

 ## Is UVM in SystemC compatible with UVM in SystemVerilog?